patil-rushikesh/StoryGen_frontend/README.md

 ```
 📌 **Description:**
 - `@tailwindcss/vite`: Enables Tailwind CSS with Vite for fast styling.
-- `gsap`: A powerful animation library for UI elements.
 - `react` & `react-dom`: Core dependencies for building React applications.
 - `tailwindcss`: A utility-first CSS framework for responsive design.